 Whether infertility develops depends on the cause of the bleeding.

 To establish that bleeding is abnormal, doctors ask questions about the pattern of bleeding (menstrual history What the doctor does ).

-To exclude other possible causes, they ask about other symptoms and possible causes (such as use of drugs, the presence of other disorders, fibroids, and complications during pregnancies).
+To determine the cause, doctors ask about other symptoms and possible causes (such as use of medications, the presence of other disorders, fibroids, and complications during pregnancies).

 Transvaginal ultrasonography is done if women have any of the following (which includes most women with abnormal uterine bleeding):

-Risk factors for endometrial cancer, such as obesity, diabetes, high blood pressure, polycystic ovary syndrome, and excess body hair (hirsutism), regardless of age
+Risk factors for endometrial cancer Causes , such as obesity, diabetes, high blood pressure, polycystic ovary syndrome, and excess body hair (hirsutism), regardless of age

 Bleeding that continues despite treatment with hormones